hornvale/hornvale-2023/README.md

 ## Hornvale Subprojects
 I know these names are somewhat opaque, but my thinking is that I decouple the name from a concrete name like "astronomy" and gain some flexibility with the borders.

-- [🧬 Appleton](./appleton/README.md): Biological/psychological, up to Maslow's hierarchy of needs stuff.
+- [🧬 Appleton](./appleton/README.md): Biological, taxonomy and related subjects.
 - [💻 Blackpool](./blackpool/README.md): Embedded programming language and domain-specific library.
 - [🏦 Casterlyrock](./casterlyrock/README.md): Economic system, merchants, resources, scarcity.
 - [🧍‍♂️ Dreadfort](./dreadfort/README.md): Anatomy and physiology, health, damage, poison, and regeneration.